-If you find that you do have asbestos, you will need a plan to either remove it, or manage it in place.
+If you find that you do have asbestos, you will need a plan.
+The plan being either to remove it or manage it in place.

 Managing it in place would mean adjusting your renovation plans to not disturb the material.
 Left untouched, a popcorn ceiling that contains asbestos will not pose a hazard to the occupants of the home.

 If managing in place is not an option, work with an asbestos contractor to plan what type of abatement best meets your needs.